 What is FTP?

 Functional Threshold Power.
 It represents your ability to sustain the highest possible power output over 60 minutes.
-We calculate the FTP as average power (measured in Watts) of 20 minutes multiplied by 1.1.
-In other words, your FTP is 110% of your 20-minute power.
+We calculate the FTP as 95% average power of 20 minutes.

 Why should I measure my FTP?

 It is really important to undertake the test to train in the most efficient and productive way possible.
 Having your FTP accurate and up to date is really crucial.
 You need it to train in the correct intensities.

 What length of warm-up should I set?

 A really thorough warm-up is highly recommended.
 It is vitally important for the best test you can undertake.
 So choose a rather longer warm up.
 15 minutes should do the trick.

 What target FTP should I set when I have never done an FTP test?

 It depends on how good your physical performance is.
 From 1 (elite performance) to 5 (not trained) divided by sex.

 *for exercise: I'm a men and my weight is 80kg, my performance is 3 ( I choose 2,80 ).
 I have to count 2,80 * 80 = 224.
 It means I will enter FTP target to 224W.